docb/dbRackSequencer/README.md

 - There are two output modes configurable in the menu:
   - Solo (default): All outputs which are not active via the current step are set to zero
   - All: The outputs always deliver their last tracked or sampled value.
-- The IN input tracks and samples also a polyphonic signal which is reflected on the Outputs and the Scan output.
+- The IN input tracks and samples also a polyphonic signal which is reflected on the outputs and the Scan output.
-- Although the sequence can be shortened vi connecting a gate output to the Rst input, there is a Len parameter which does the same thing and the Rst input can be used otherwise.
+- Although the sequence can be shortened via connecting a gate output to the Rst input, there is a Len parameter which does the same thing and the Rst input can be used otherwise.